 “Putting the information in writing enhances the transfer of information to the patients.
 It also acts as a memory aid for patient and carers,” said Ms. Ryan.

 Patients are not the only ones feeling stress and anxiety.
-Many radiographers are struggling to maintain a work/life balance during a time of increased workload, radiographer shortages, and messaging apps and social media that can infiltrate their off hours.
+Many radiographers and radiologists are struggling to maintain a work/life balance during a time of increased workload, staff shortages, and messaging apps and social media that can infiltrate their off hours.

 The increase in the number of subspecialties adds to the stress level, said Claus Brix, director of professional policies at the Danish Council of Radiographers.
-“There are many growing demands on radiographers.”
+“There are many growing demands on radiologists.”

 In the country of Malta, the concern is not only burnout, but also the lack of opportunities to progress in the profession due to the limited size of the country, according to the Society of Medial Radiographers of Malta.

-And on the horizon is a patient population hungry to engage with radiographers and clinicians via social media, said Leslie Robinson in her talk on “Can Social Media Help to Involve Patients?”
+And on the horizon is a patient population hungry to engage with radiologists and clinicians via social media, said Leslie Robinson in her talk on “Can Social Media Help to Involve Patients?”

-But are radiographers ready for the added distraction of possible 24/7conversations via Facebook Messenger?
+But are radiologists ready for the added distraction of possible 24/7conversations via Facebook Messenger?
 Perhaps there is no area free of the digital influence after all.